godotengine/godot-docs/about/list_of_features.rst

 **Sky:**

 - Panorama sky (using an HDRI).
-- Procedural sky and Physically-based sky that respond to the DirectionalLights in the scene.
+- Procedural sky and Physically-based sky that responds to the DirectionalLights in the scene.
 - Support for custom sky shaders, which can be animated.
 - Radiance can be updated in real-time depending on the quality settings chosen.